Family files missing persons report for rapper Theophilus London

-LOS ANGELES (AP) — The family of rapper Theophilus London filed a missing persons report with Los Angeles police this week and are asking for the public’s help, saying he hasn’t been seen in months.
+LOS ANGELES (AP) — The family of rapper Theophilus London filed a missing persons report with the Los Angeles Police Department (LAPD) this week and are asking for the public’s help, saying he hasn’t been seen in months.

 London’s family and friends believe someone last spoke to the musician in July in Los Angeles, according to the family’s statement released Wednesday from Secretly, a music label group that has worked with London.